 When homeowners fall behind on their mortgage, the instinct is to call the servicer directly and try to work something out.
 It seems straightforward: explain your situation, ask for a modification, wait for an answer.
-The reality is far more complicated — and the gap between what homeowners expect and what actually happens is where most applications fail.
+The reality is far more complicated.
+The loan modification process is governed by 12 C.F.R. § 1024.41, and that framework only protects you if it is invoked correctly.
+The gap between what homeowners expect and what the federal rule actually requires is where most applications fail.

 Your servicer is not your advocate.
-They process thousands of loss mitigation applications at any given time.
+They process thousands of loss mitigation applications under the 12 C.F.R. § 1024.41 framework at any given time.
 Yours gets no special attention.
-One missing document, one incorrect form, one missed deadline — and the application is denied.
+If your application is designated incomplete under 12 C.F.R. § 1024.41(b)(2)(i)(B), the 30-day evaluation clock under 12 C.F.R. § 1024.41(c) never starts.
+If a deadline is missed, the file gets closed.
 They won't call to tell you something is wrong.
 They'll just say no.

 Don't Navigate This Alone

-A mortgage relief professional knows exactly what your servicer requires, which programs apply to your loan type, and how to submit an application that gets approved — not denied.
+A mortgage relief professional knows exactly what your servicer requires under 12 C.F.R. § 1024.41(b)(2)(i)(B), which programs apply to your loan, and how to submit an application that triggers the federal protections.
 It takes 60 seconds to get started.

 Is this really free?